-At the end of the year a total of 864 tenants (2018 - 596) were UC claimants.
-This number has grown as UC has been rolled out across our whole customer base in the Highlands.
-We have been working on a number of initiatives with local RSLs and the Highland Council to establish good working relationships and practices with the Department for Work and Pensions.
+At the end of the year a total of 1,178 tenants (2019 - 864) were UC claimants with this number continuing to rise.
+We expect a further accelerated increase in 2020/21 due to the economic impact of the coronavirus pandemic.
+We have been working on a number of initiatives with local RSLs and the Highland Council to establish good working relationships and practices with the Department for Work and Pensions and continue to refer tenants to access the support they need to manage rents.